kyl-dc/kyl-dc.github.io/README.md

-# How to Host and Format a Resume using Markdown, Visual Studio Code, Jekyll, and GitHub Pages
+# How to Host a Resume on GitHub Pages

 ## Purpose